Excerpts by EE Magazine from Chapter 2.2 Self-management (structures), p.61ff., in Frederic Laloux’s Reinventing Organizations

 This factory-like system seems increasingly out of date.
 More and more people are crying out for innovation in education and starting to experiment with curricula, technologies, and governance in schools.
 But is it possible to build a truly Evolutionary-Teal school?
 And what would it look like?

 A superb example can be found in the center of Berlin in Germany.
-The “ESBZ” is a grade 7-12 school that opened its doors in 2007 with more than a bit of improvisation.
+The “ESBZ” is a grades 7-12 school that opened its doors in 2007 with more than a bit of improvisation.
 Just three months before the start of the school year, the city council had suddenly given a decrepit prefabricated building from communist times to a group of pesky parents who simply wouldn’t let go of their dream.
 When the school year started, only 16 students were registered.
 A few months later, at the mid-year point, 30 more students had joined, mostly rejects and troublemakers other schools had expelled.
 Hardly a promising start for a new school.
 And yet today, only a few years later, the school has 500 students and attracts hundreds of principals, teachers, and education specialists from all over the country who want to study the ESBZ model.

 The driving spirit of the school is Margret Rasfeld, a former science teacher and radical innovator, whom the group of parents recruited as principal ….
 The seed for the school was planted 20 years earlier, in an event that would profoundly change Rasfeld’s outlook on children and education.
 In 1986, a few 8th-grade students she was teaching approached her to discuss the violence, bullying, and extortions taking place in their school.
 She said they were welcome to talk things out in the privacy of her home, if they wanted to.
 Sixteen students came.